The-OpenROAD-Project/OpenROAD/docs/user/InstructionsForAutoTuner.md

 * `_SDC_FILE_PATH`
   - Path relative to the current JSON file to the SDC file.
 * `_SDC_CLK_PERIOD`
   - Design clock period.
-This will create a copy of _SDC_FILE_PATH and modify the clock period.
+This will create a copy of `_SDC_FILE_PATH` and modify the clock period.
 * `_SDC_UNCERTAINTY`
   - Clock uncertainty.
-This will create a copy of _SDC_FILE_PATH and modify the clock uncertainty.
+This will create a copy of `_SDC_FILE_PATH` and modify the clock uncertainty.
 * `_SDC_IO_DELAY`
   - I/O delay.
-This will create a copy of _SDC_FILE_PATH and modify the I/O delay.
+This will create a copy of `_SDC_FILE_PATH` and modify the I/O delay.

 For FastRoute you can use:

 * `_FR_FILE_PATH`
-  - Path relative to the current JSON file to the fastroute.tcl file.
+  - Path relative to the current JSON file to the `fastroute.tcl` file.
 * `_FR_LAYER_ADJUST`
   - Layer adjustment.
-This will create a copy of _FR_FILE_PATH and modify the layer adjustment for all routable layers, i.e., from $MIN_ROUTING_LAYER to $MAX_ROUTING_LAYER.
+This will create a copy of `_FR_FILE_PATH` and modify the layer adjustment for all routable layers, i.e., from `$MIN_ROUTING_LAYER` to `$MAX_ROUTING_LAYER`.
 * `_FR_LAYER_ADJUST_NAME`
   - Layer adjustment for layer NAME.
-This will create a copy of _FR_FILE_PATH and modify the layer adjustment only for the layer NAME.
+This will create a copy of `_FR_FILE_PATH` and modify the layer adjustment only for the layer NAME.
 * `_FR_GR_SEED`
   - Global route random seed.
-This will create a copy of _FR_FILE_PATH and modify the global route random seed.
+This will create a copy of `_FR_FILE_PATH` and modify the global route random seed.